Wind-WindKids/winding/samples/sophieandwind/ice.md

 small_victory: page, text
 --
 A month later, his juris retake came back with a solid 83% in green at the top.

+This time he had seen the pattern:
+  Everyone is equal under the law.
+  Everyone follows the law.
+  Everyone is different,
+  and the laws are different
+  everywhere for everyone.
+  And that is good, sometimes.

 It wasn’t perfect, but it was enough.

 That evening, the Mac chimed.